 -Non-polar Solvents Do Not Contribute to Stabilization

-These non-polarizing solvents are not polarized and therefore cannot stabilize either the cations (positive charge) or the anions (negative charge).
+These non-polar solvents are not polarized, so they cannot stabilize either cations (positive charge) or anions (negative charge).

-The Likelihood of SN1 and SN2 Reactions Varies with the Solvent
+The Ease of SN1 and SN2 Reactions Occurs Vary with Solvents

-Because the properties of these solvents vary, the reactivity of the reaction depends on the solvent used.
-For a nucleophilic substitution reaction, consider the following.
+Since the properties of solvents differ, the reactivity will change depending on the solvent used.
+For nucleophilic substitution reactions, let’s consider the following.

 Why is there such a difference?
 Let’s start with the SN1 reaction.

-The reactivity of the SN1 reaction depends solely on the reaction compound.
-The better the stability of the leaving group, the easier it is to produce carbocation and the higher the reaction rate.
-After the leaving groups are released, negative ions are produced.
-In order to stabilize these ions, the presence of a polarized solvent makes them more stable.
+The reactivity of the SN1 reaction depends only on the reaction compound.
+Also, the better the stability of the leaving group, the easier it is to produce carbocation and the higher the reaction rate.
+After the leaving group is released, a negative ion is produced.
+In order for this ion to be stabilized, the presence of a polarized solvent makes it more stable.

 - Protic solvents > aprotic solvents > Non-polar solvents